CatMWard/CatMWard/README.md

 - 👋 Hi, I’m @CatMWard
 - 👀 I’m interested in always learning more when it comes to software & technology.
 I'll never get tired of learning!
-- 🌱 I’m currently learning more Backend Development to enhance my Frontend skills so that I know the FUllStack.
+- 🌱 I’m currently learning more Backend Development to enhance my Frontend skills so that I know the FullStack.
 - 📫 support@dynamicwebdev.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I actually studied Criminal Justice/Forensic Science in college, I wanted to cut up dead bodies in the Clark County Coroners office, but life happens and I am actually really good in software.